-- 11. One year after the commencement of construction of the development, and every 3 years thereafter, unless the Secretary directs otherwise, the Applicant must commission and pay the full cost of an Independent Environmental Audit of the development.
-This audit must: - (a) be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Secretary; - (b) include consultation with the relevant agencies; - (c) assess the environmental performance of the development and whether it is complying with the relevant requirements in this consent and any relevant EPL or Mining Lease (including any assessment, plan or program required under these approvals); - (d) review the adequacy of any approved strategies, plans or programs required under these approvals; and, if appropriate - (e) recommend measures or actions to improve the environmental performance of the development, and/or any strategy, plan or program required under these approvals.
+11. One year after the commencement of construction of the development, and every 3 years thereafter, unless the Planning Secretary directs otherwise, the Applicant must commission and pay the full cost of an Independent Environmental Audit of the development.
+This audit must:

+- (a) be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Planning Secretary; - (b) include consultation with the relevant agencies; - (c) assess the environmental performance of the development and whether it is complying with the relevant requirements in this consent and any relevant EPL or Mining Lease (including any assessment, plan or program required under these approvals); - (d) review the adequacy of any approved strategies, plans or programs required under these approvals; and, if appropriate - (e) recommend measures or actions to improve the environmental performance of the development, and/or any strategy, plan or program required under these approvals.

-- This audit team must be led by a suitably qualified auditor and include experts in any fields specified by the Secretary. - The audits should be coordinated with similar auditing requirements for the Ashton South East Open Cut Project. - 12.
-Within 6 weeks of the completion of this audit, or as otherwise agreed by the Secretary, the Applicant must submit a copy of the audit report to the Secretary, together with its response to any recommendations contained in the audit report.
+- This audit team must be led by a suitably qualified auditor and include experts in any fields specified by the Planning Secretary. - 12.
+Within 6 weeks of the completion of this audit, or as otherwise agreed by the Planning Secretary, the Applicant must submit a copy of the audit report to the Planning Secretary, together with its response to any recommendations contained in the audit report.